Message from the Representative Director

-At SEL, we believe that R&D is an art that contributes to the advancement of the world, and our presence as a company specializing in R&D has been established by delivering our technologies, which are the results of our developments, to the world in the form of patents.
-By acquiring patents and enforcing them, we are able to protect the sophisticated technology of Japan in an ever-globalizing world.
+Believing that the most important task that we have to accomplish is to create "energy-saving" technologies, we are currently focusing on the development of OSLSI®, which realizes large-scale integrated circuits (LSI) using crystalline oxide semiconductors, and safe and high-energy-density rechargeable battery technology.
+Our presence as a company specializing in R&D has been established by sending our technologies, which are the results of our developments, out to the world in the form of patents and making them widely available to the public.
+By acquiring patents and enforcing them, we are able to protect the sophisticated technology of Japan.

-Ever since our founding, we have strongly held to the following philosophies that are at the root of all our R&D activities: continually asking the "why" to investigate essential principles and causes, and achieving the level of technology that satisfies our customers.
-Above all, we must face challenges with a pure heart and a clear conscience, without losing our sense of gratitude.
+Ever since our founding, to carry on the teachings of my mentor, Dr. Yogoro Kato, we have strongly held to the following philosophies, continually asking the "why" to investigate essential principles and causes, and achieving the level of technology that satisfies our customers.
+Above all, in R&D, we must face challenges with a pure heart and a clear conscience, without losing our sense of gratitude.
 If we do not have a pure heart, we cannot create inventions that have a good impact on society.

 In this country of Japan with very little natural resources, we are determined to live on by inventing new technology.
 We will continue to improve ourselves day by day with the goal of being part of Japan's further development in mind, while getting our technologies out to the world.
 I am very confident that the technologies we invent are going to have a great impact on the improvement of technology in Japan and the world.